The Clear Edge

 Timeline: 14 weeks to $20K-$30K is realistic with 25-30 hours weekly if you eliminate low-value work from day one.

-Create artificial constraints.
-Constraint forces efficiency.
-Without it, you’ll fill available time with busywork.
+If you have unlimited time, create artificial constraints.
+Constraint forces efficiency; without it, you’ll just fill available time with busywork.

 Artificial constraint: “I’ll only work 30 hours weekly on this business for the next 90 days.”